ligerfotis/UR3e-Python-Teleop/README.md

 #### Software:
 - Run teleop_keyboard.py as sudo for keyboard control of UR3e.
 - Run teleop_ps5.py for PlayStation-5 controller control of UR3e.

+### Known Issues
+The codes teleop_keyboard.py and teleop_ps5.py do not check for singularities.
+If a singularity is reached, the robot will enter a protective stop.